ibm-cloud-docs/vmwaresolutions/sddc/sd_addingremovingservices.md

 3. Click the **Services** tab.
 4. To install services, complete the following steps:
    1. On the **Add Services** tab, find the services that you want to install and click **Select Service** on the service cards.
-   2. If you accept the default selection for Veeam on {{site.data.keyword.cloud_notm}}, specify the required settings in the **Configure Veeam on IBM Cloud** area.
+   2. If you want to install Veeam on {{site.data.keyword.cloud_notm}}, specify the required settings in the **Configure Veeam on IBM Cloud** area.
    3. If you want to install F5 on {{site.data.keyword.cloud_notm}}, specify the required settings in the **Configure F5 on IBM Cloud** area.
    4. If you want to install FortiGate Virtual Appliance on {{site.data.keyword.cloud_notm}}, specify the required settings in the **Configure FortiGate Virtual Appliance on IBM Cloud** area.
+   5. If you want to install HCX on {{site.data.keyword.cloud_notm}}, specify the required settings in the **Configure HCX on IBM Cloud** area.
-   5. After completing all selections for the services you want, scroll down on the **Add Services** page and click **Install**.
+   6. After completing all selections for the services you want, scroll down on the **Add Services** page and click **Install**.
-   6. In the **Order Summary** window, click the link or links of the terms that apply to the services, and ensure that you agree with the terms before you install the services.
+   7. In the **Order Summary** window, click the link or links of the terms that apply to the services, and ensure that you agree with the terms before you install the services.
-   6. Review the estimated cost of the services by clicking the price link under **Estimated Cost**.
+   8. Review the estimated cost of the services by clicking the price link under **Estimated Cost**.
-   7. Click **Place Order**.
+   9. Click **Place Order**.
 After your request to install the services is accepted, the status of the services is changed to **Installing**.
 5. To install additional instances of a service, which is only applicable to the F5 on {{site.data.keyword.cloud_notm}} service and the FortiGate Virtual Appliance on {{site.data.keyword.cloud_notm}} service, complete the following steps:
    1. Click the **Installed Services** tab.
 Ensure that the existing instances of the service are in the **Installed** status.
    2. Click the **Add Services** tab, find the service, and then click **Select Service** on the service card.